Metallic Taste in Well Water

 What to do now

-Check whether the taste started after rain, repairs, or plumbing work and whether blue-green stains or low pH clues show up too.
+Check whether the taste started after rain, repairs, or plumbing work and whether blue-green stains, low pH, or fixture-specific clues show up too.

 Verification path